IsnTkinter/tkinter_doc/caw.rst

         The position of the desired insertion, using the normal Python convention for positions in strings.

-.. py:method:: itemcget(tagOrId, option)
+.. py:method:: Canvas.itemcget(tagOrId, option)

         Returns the value of the given configuration option in the selected object (or the lowest object if tagOrId specifies more than one).
 This is similar to the .cget() method for Tkinter objects.

-.. py:method:: itemconfigure(tagOrId, option, ...)
+.. py:method:: Canvas.itemconfigure(tagOrId, option, ...)

         If no option arguments are supplied, returns a dictionary whose keys are the options of the object specified by tagOrId (the lowest one, if tagOrId specifies multiple objects).

     To change the configuration option of the specified item, supply one or more keyword arguments of the form option=value.

-.. py:method:: move(tagOrId, xAmount, yAmount)
+.. py:method:: Canvas.move(tagOrId, xAmount, yAmount)

         Moves the items specified by tagOrId by adding xAmount to their x coordinates and yAmount to their y coordinates.

-.. py:method:: postscript(option, ...)
+.. py:method:: Canvas.postscript(option, ...)

         Generates an Encapsulated PostScript representation of the canvas's current contents.
 The options include: colormode	Use 'color' for color output, 'gray' for grayscale, or 'mono' for black and white.